 Advanced & Defensive Driving Courses Wakefield

-We offer a range of advanced and defensive across the UK, including Wakefield.
+We offer a range of advanced and defensive driving courses across the UK, including Wakefield.
 Our courses are designed to improve the level of skill and safety for drivers of all ages and abilities.
-We offer a half (3.5hr) and full-day (7hr) course.
-We also offer 3,4 and 5 x 3.5hr sessions as packages.
+We offer a half-day (3.5 hours) and full-day (7 hours) course.
+We also offer packages of 3, 4, and 5 x 3.5-hour sessions.

 Remember – Each driving course is totally bespoke to your own specific needs and requirements.
 This applies to both our business and private client courses.